ThatOpen/info/README.md

 `yarn` to install all local dependencies (you'll need to have [yarn](https://yarnpkg.com/) installed).

-`npm run start` to launch a local server and run the docs application.
+`yarn start` to launch a local server and run the docs application.